Bel Canto

 MY THOUGHTS ABOUT THESE BOOKS

 I am amazed at the number of incredibly good writers I have been discovering this year so far.
 The last to date and not the least is Ann Patchett.
 Last year, a friend had recommended to me Bel Canto.
 Then came this year all this buzz around State of Wonder, so I ended up at the same time listening to Bel Canto and reading State of Wonder.
-It is the first I am led to do this, and it was an excellent experience, that can only work with a very very good writer.
+It was the first time I was led to do this, and it was an excellent experience, that can only work with a very very good writer.

 In both books, characters are launched or stuck in situations beyond normal, that they could not have imagined.
-The heroes/heroines are fundamentally good people, and a choice they made from the depth of their hearts sent them to unexpected destinations, geographically and innerly as well.
+The heroes/heroines are fundamentally good people, and a choice they made from the depth of their hearts sent them to unexpected destinations, geographically and interiorly as well.

 The description or rather evocation of the exterior circumstances and the inner landscapes is mind blowing.
 Everyone is so real, discovering himself/herself in the process.

-In Bel Canto, this is the case for the terrorists, as well as for the vice-president, the diva, the translator and his boss.
+In Bel Canto, this is the case for the terrorists, as well as for the vice-president, the diva, the translator, and his boss.
 They all discover new dimensions and horizons during the several weeks they spend all together in this one house.
-The way the vice-president discovers his own house and how to do mundane house chores he never had to care for in his previously protected and privileged life, is a great image of what all the characters discover, whether it be the simple joy of being alive, musical talents, new languages or the ultimate language of love.
+The way the vice-president discovers his own house and how to do mundane house chores he never had to care for in his previously protected and privileged life, is a great image of what all the characters discover, whether it be the simple joy of being alive, musical talents, new languages, or the ultimate language of love.

 This is certainly the case as well for Marina in State of Wonder, sent also in South America, as she discovers the treacherous traps of the Amazon region of Brazil and of her nightmares and memories.

-The particular aspects of dialogue between people from all over the world and of languages was of great interest to me in Bel Canto, because of my background.
-By the way, the narrator was excellent at imitating the various accents, I am so glad I listened to versus read that book.
-She had also the right level of emotion I would say, it’s hard to describe, but she reached the perfect balance between distance and involvement.
+By the way, the narrator was excellent at imitating the different accents, I am so glad I listened to vs. read that book.
+She had also the right level of emotion I would say.
+It’s hard to describe, but she reached the perfect balance between distance and involvement.
 Another blogger told me she passed away since, but she did narrate several books earlier on.

-Another fascinating element in these 2 books is the author’s talent at ending the stories.
-I read somewhere that everything always endS well in Patchett’s books.
+Another fascinating element in these two books is the author’s talent at ending the stories.
+I read somewhere that everything always ends well in Patchett’s books.
 I am afraid this reader may not have really read the whole book.
 I don’t want to include any spoiler here; in both cases, on the surface yes, things could have turned so much worse and gloomy, and both masterpieces end on an hopeful note, on a new beginning, but wait, at what price?
-The sacrifice of the innocent, the exchange of lives maybe, and maybe also the deliberate choice to be happy with what you have, even though that was not your initial choice.
+The sacrifice of the innocent, the exchange of lives, and maybe also the deliberate choice to be happy with what you have, even though that was not your initial choice.
 This is certainly not a romantic view of life.
 But could it be the real definition of happiness?

 WHAT IS IT ABOUT